Classic French coq au vin

 • pepper

-Pour in remaining red wine and chicken stock.
-Add bay leaf, thyme, and rosemary and let simmer for approx. 30 – 35 min. with closed lid on medium heat.
+Pour in the remaining red wine and chicken stock.
+Add the chicken, bay leaf, thyme and rosemary and simmer over medium heat with the lid on for approx. 30 min.

 • 200 ml red wine